Ontario Grade 8

 Made by a Grade 8 teacher in Ontario.

-Kids Boost Immunity (KBI) provides dozens of classroom activities and teacher resources developed by health and education professionals.
-Content is age-appropriate, linked to curriculum, and is available completely for free.
+Kids Boost Immunity (KBI) provides educational content (lessons and support materials) developed by teachers and where needed, health experts, that is directly linked to curriculum and is available completely for free.
 Each lesson is paired with an online quiz that students can take on a laptop, tablet, or phone.
 Every time a student scores 80% or higher on a quiz, we donate life-saving vaccines to UNICEF Canada.
 To learn more about KBI, click here.

 -